Community & Environment

 - Through our Roots & Foods initiative we collect food donations for local food banks at the Festival and at all of our outreach events.

 - In 2011 we launched Routes & Blues, a pre-festival outreach project in partnership with Shuswap Tourism and the Shuswap Trail Alliance, among others.
-Now in its second year, Routes & Blues connects Shuswap stops of interest, hikes, community meals, and intimate outreach concerts, all working together to open up the Shuswap experience to visitors and locals alike.
+Now in its third year, Routes & Blues connects Shuswap stops of interest, hikes, community meals, and intimate outreach concerts, all working together to open up the Shuswap experience to visitors and locals alike.
 The goal is to strengthen community ties while promoting economic prosperity in our beautiful region.

 And then there’s the music…